sebastienle/mobile_iron_incomplete/README.md

 I wrote this as a personal part-time hobby project to help me in a previous engagement.
 It once worked, but I had to clean it up before posting it here **AFTER** I lost access to that environment.
 So it has not been tested after those changes, therefore it is very likely broken now.

-It is very incomplete - I wrote these for very specific use cases and never meant to cover the breath of the Workspace One UEM APIs (not even close).
+It is very incomplete - I wrote these for very specific use cases and never meant to cover the breath of the MobileIron APIs (not even close).

 It is lacking in almost every respect: error checking / handling, structure, still contains a ton of useless notes/comments hence why I am posting this as a reference.